 Young children learn and develop differently.
 One baby may walk earlier than another, while another baby might talk first.
 Often, these differences will even out.
 However, some children will need help to grow and develop.

-The New York State publication, "Early Help Makes a Difference", is a good reference to help you look for signs at different stages of development, that your infant or toddler may not be growing and developing.
+The New York State publication, "Early Help Makes a Difference", is a good reference to help you look for signs at different stages of development, that might suggest that your infant or toddler may not be growing and developing.
 Remember to talk with your child's pediatrician if you have concerns about your child's development.
 Here's what you can expect your child to be doing from birth to age three:

 At three months of age, most babies: